The Story of The Oaks

 In the year 2000, Pastor Tom Wilson and the board began seeking God concerning the future of our church.
 They felt that God was about to begin a change in the church, but they didn’t want to just come up with a plan.
 They were determined to find the Master’s plan.
 After spending several months in prayer, they believed that God was leading the church to move again.
 The staff and board felt that God was leading us to build a new facility in Red Oak, while still keeping the facility in Oak Cliff as a part of our congregation.
 In early 2001, the process began.
 Because a church in Red Oak could not be called Oak Cliff, the church was renamed as The Oaks Fellowship.
 Pastor Scott Wilson joined his dad as senior pastor, together becoming co-pastors serving the two locations, each location having a thriving church and a tuition free school.
 This was the dream of The Oaks Fellowship.

 Under the leadership of Pastor Scott Wilson, The Oaks continues to experience tremendous growth.
 It has nearly tripled in size in the last few years, now ministering to about 3000 people weekly.
-The church currently offers three worship experiences every weekend to accommodate the growing congregation.
+The church currently offers two worship experiences every weekend to accommodate the growing congregation.
 We recently built and opened a building with an 1800 seat auditorium with provisions to expand up to 3400 seats.

 Because of Scott’s desire to train Kingdom leaders, The Oaks partnered with Southwestern Assemblies of God University to create the Oaks School of Leadership, a specialized ministry training school within the College of Bible and Church Ministries at SAGU.
 Through this intense ministry leadership training program, hundreds of students have been educated, prepared for ministry and sent out as harvest workers.